akashchavan15/CarND-Advanced-Lane-Lines/README.md

 of image which I don't need for finding lanes lines.
 I then take the histogram of bottom half of the image.
 Peaks in the histogram give <br />
 me the starting point for the left and right lane lines.
 A sliding window search is then performed to find all pixels which belong to lane <br />
 lines.
 I then fit the polynomial on the lane lines pixels I have found.
 This operation is performed only on the first image.
 For the subsequent <br />
 frames I serach for lanes pixels around already found lane lines.
 This makes the algorithm more efficient.
-Once the polynomial is fit, an interpolation <br />
-is used to cover all the points between two lane lines.
+Once the polynomial is fit, an interpolation is used to cover all the points between two lane lines.
 <img src="output_images/Sliding_Window_Image_straight_lines1.jpg" width="480" alt="Sliding_Window_Image_straight_lines1" />